 This brand new all-suite hotel which opened in July offers guests a relaxed yet luxurious Creole experience.
-Located on the north east coast of the island, French Coco sits in the lush grounds of the Caravelle Peninsula nature reserve, a marvellously unspoiled, protected haven, famed for its tropical flora and wildlife.
-The 17 elegant suites are decorated in raw and natural materials, with soothing shades that bring the outdoors in.
+Located on the northeast coast of the island, French Coco sits in the lush grounds of the Caravelle Peninsula nature reserve, a marvellously unspoiled, protected haven, famed for its tropical flora and wildlife.
+The 17 elegant suites are decorated with raw and natural materials, with soothing shades that bring the outdoors in.
 After spending the day barefoot on the beach or exploring the charming fishing village of Tartane, guests can enjoy French-style Caribbean-inspired cuisine made with organic, seasonal produce, straight from the hotel’s gardens at the French Coco restaurant.

 Milaidhoo Island: Baa Atoll, Maldives

 Rooms from $1300 per night

 This tiny island in the breathtaking Baa Atoll UNESCO Biosphere Reserve has been transformed into a brand new contemporary luxury resort, opening this November, where coconut palm-thatched villas sit nestled among pristine beaches and lush greenery.
 A 30 minute trip by seaplane from Male international airport, and with its closest neighbouring island home to just 420 residents, this resort provides the perfect secluded location for an exotic luxury break this winter.
 With 50 rooms ranging from lodges to land and overwater villas, each with a private pool, guests can indulge in all aspects of island life from rejuvenating spa treatments, yoga and meditation classes to sensational gourmet food at one of three restaurants.
 The resort’s no infant and informal dress code policy makes for a tranquil and casual stay.

 Owl and the Pussycat Hotel: Galle, Sri Lanka